Skip To Main Content

 Honors STEM Research

-The Honors STEM Research program gives upperclassmen the opportunity to explore in real research laboratories.
-Harpeth Hall offers an Honors STEM Research program for selected juniors and seniors interested in conducting scientific research.
-Qualified students are placed in research laboratories based on their particular interest.
+The Honors STEM Research program gives upperclassmen the opportunity to conduct independent scientific research in university laboratories or at local corporations.
+The course requires, on average, seven to eight hours of project-based work per week.
 Students present their scientific findings at two regional science and engineering fairs in the spring.
 The course enhances personal development by providing students an opportunity to navigate a university setting, work as part of an academic research team, and communicate results effectively to the scientific community and the general public.

 Recent Projects